 - Whether you want to use regular (coal and nuclear-fueled) electricity or green and renewable energy.

-Track Record Of The Electricity Supplier
+Track Record Of The Energy Supplier

 To be on the safe side, go with one of the more well-known electricity providers in Germany like RWE, EnBW Energie, EON, Vattenfall, Yello, or NaturStrom, just to name a few.
+Otherwise, you should pick an electricity provider that doesn’t require you to sign-up for a fixed contract period (i.e. flexible monthly contract) like Ostrom.

 Bonus Tip: If you need to sign a contract for both gas and electricity, then try your best to pick a utility provider that offers both.
 That way you can save yourself tons of admin by killing two birds with one stone.